terra-money/terrain/README.md

 terrain task:new <task-name>
 ```

-If you would like to utilize JavaScript in your functions or tasks, you can import [Feather.js](https://github.com/terra-money/feather.js).
-The `tasks/example-custom-logic.js` file contains an example of a task that utilizes Terra.js functionality.
+If you would like to use JavaScript in your functions or tasks, you can import [Feather.js](https://github.com/terra-money/feather.js).
+The `tasks/example-custom-logic.js` file contains an example of a task that uses Terra.js functionality.
 To learn more about Terra.js, view the <a href="https://terra-money.github.io/feather.js/" target="_blank">Terra.js documentation</a>.

 ```js
 // tasks/example-custom-logic.js